Can Riding a Motorcycle Damage Your Hearing?

 Riding a motorcycle can damage your hearing.
 Especially if you are constantly being exposed to excess noise by riding without earplugs.

 What exactly happens when you ride a motorcycle without earplugs?
 How long does it take to lose your hearing?
 How can you prevent permanent hearing loss?
 Let us take a look at how exactly riding a motorcycle can damage your hearing.
+But first,

 How Can Riding a Motorcycle Damage Your Hearing?